Riyan-Almaiman/WebSockets/README.md

-testing websocket messaging for a video I made
+testing websocket messaging for a video I made for my classmates